 - 1. A cumulative GPA lower than 2.0 will be considered for provisional admission by the Admission Committee. - 2.
-Students denied admission may submit a letter of appeal to be reviewed by the Admission Review Committee. - 3.
 Students who are readmitted must comply with all requirements of the current catalog, must updated demographic information and be counseled on current programs, policies, and requirements.